 Myofascial Release Therapist

 Craig received his undergraduate and Masters Degrees in Athletic Training and Sports Medicine at Hofstra University where he worked with collegiate and professional athletes alike including the New York Jets.
 Upon returning to Miami, he attended Nova Southeastern University for his Masters in Physical Therapy with an emphasis in orthopedics.
-After almost 20 years in practice, Craig has specialized in the John Barnes method of Myofascial Release and continues to teach alongside his mentors to the up and coming students in the field.
-Craig also specializes in Ki-Hara Resistance Stretching protocols, Pilates rehabilitation (certified in the Polestar method rehabilitation since 2000), Corrective Exercise techniques (Certifies Athletic trainer-holds a Masters Degree) Active Release Technique, and sports rehabilitation.
+Over the past 20 years in practice, Craig has specialized in the John Barnes method of Myofascial Release and continues to teach alongside his mentors to the up and coming students in the field.
+Craig also specializes in Ki-Hara Resistance Stretching protocols, Pilates rehabilitation (certified in the Polestar method rehabilitation since 2000), Corrective Exercise techniques (Certified Athletic trainer-holds a Masters Degree) Active Release Technique, and sports rehabilitation.

 What makes Craig different from other physical Therapists?